tonilopezmr/InteractorExecutor/README.md

 # InteractorExecutor [![Build Status](https://travis-ci.org/tonilopezmr/InteractorExecutor.svg?branch=master)](https://travis-ci.org/tonilopezmr/InteractorExecutor) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.tonilopezmr/interactorexecutor/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.tonilopezmr/interactorexecutor) [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-InteractorExecutor-brightgreen.svg?style=flat)](http://android-arsenal.com/details/1/1591)

-InteractorExecutor is a small Android library using the Interactor(use case) and Executor for running code on a Thread Pool Thread or UI Thread.
+InteractorExecutor is a small Java library using the Interactor(use case) and Executor for running code on a Thread Pool Thread or UI Thread.
 Normally this library is used for implement the Clean Architecture.

+For version 2:
+  Now the library is NOT Android, You should implement the MainThreadImp in your application.

 For learn how to use this library read this [awesome article][12] and see the sample code.